Greg Tansey: Stockport County

-Inverness Caledonian Thistle
+Inverness Caledonian Thistle (first spell)

 Despite being offered a new one-year deal at Stockport, Tansey left the club in favour of a move to SPL side Inverness Caledonian Thistle, officially signing on a free transfer in June 2011.
 He made his debut against Motherwell at Fir Park on 23 July 2011, playing the whole match in a 3–0 loss.
 Tansey opened his goalscoring account for Inverness two weeks later, on 6 August 2011, netting twice as Inverness drew 3–3 away at Dunfermline Athletic.
 In November 2011, Tansey was sent-off in a 2–0 home loss against Celtic.
 He was "controversially ordered off for leading with an arm in an aerial challenge", but contact was described as "minimal".
 The decision left Inverness manager Terry Butcher "furious" — "There's no way it's a red card.
 If anything it is assault by fingernail".
 Inverness opted to appeal against the sending off, and the red card was later rescinded with referee Stephen O'Reilly admitting he had "made a mistake".
-He went on to score in games against Dunfermline and Hibernian respectively, taking his league goal tally for the season to four.
+He went on to score in games against Dunfermline and Hibernian respectively, taking his goal tally for the season to four in league and cup competitions.
 Tansey scored a free-kick on the last day of the season, in a 2–0 home victory over Hibernian, in what was ultimately his last game for the club.
 During his one season at Inverness, he played 39 times, scoring five goals.